Neighborhood Initiatives Inc. was created in 2009 to serve the growing needs of the numerous ministries of the Sisters of St. Joseph of Concordia.

 The goal of this long-term and broad-based volunteer program now under way in Concordia is to pair people who are struggling financially but want to become self-sufficient with “community coaches” who take part in the program with them.
 CLICK HERE to learn more.

-2015 was our sixth growing season and our community gardeners are just as hopeful as ever!
+2016 marks our seventh growing season and our community gardeners are just as hopeful as ever!
 Look for us at the northeast corner of the Motherhouse property, or CLICK HERE to learn more.

 What a great way to encourage literacy and learning than to bring preschool children together with “guest readers” — and then give each child a copy of the book to take home!
 This exciting project introduces children to wonderful stories and encourages parents to make reading together a regular part of family life.
 CLICK HERE for stories about past Reading with Friends programs.